-- LCD TV.
-LED TV •

-- Low-Cost Soundbar

-- General Low-Cost Audio Equipment
+- LCD TV, LED TV - Low-Cost Audio Equipment

-3 Description
+Description

-The TAS5753MD device is an efficient, digital-input audio amplifier for driving stereo speakers configured as a bridge tied load (BTL).
+The TAS5751M device is an efficient, digital-input audio amplifier for driving stereo speakers configured as a bridge tied load (BTL).
+In parallel bridge tied load (PBTL) in can produce higher power by driving the parallel outputs into a single lower impedance load.
 One serial data input allows processing of up to two discrete audio channels and seamless integration to most digital audio processors and MPEG decoders.
 The device accepts a wide range of input data and data rates.
 A fully programmable data path routes these channels to the internal speaker drivers.